The Domination Game - Book cover

 My laptop was ready to go, and I was prepared to get my day started.
 “Do you think he’ll mind if we start without him, then?”

-An hour later, I heard the door open as Mr. Clark and I finished up our meeting.
+An hour later, I heard the door open as Mr. Clark and I wrapped up our meeting.
 He had given me a long list of things he wanted me to advise on.

 “That, Ms. Black, is quite a load I dropped in your lap this morning.
 Do you think you can handle that all by yourself?” he asked me in his cowboy drawl.